laengand/TestLibrary/Matlab/README.txt

 General structure of the Test.m file:
 1. Load TestLibrary
 2. Set the PID to use
-3. Create TestClass and generate a class for the given device
+3. Create a Communicator Generator and generate a Communicator for the given device
-4. Connect to the device
-5. Perform test
+4. Perform test
-6. Disconnect from the device

  -- Usage --
 1. Make a copy of the Test.m and call it something, <script name>.m.